DOodle25/DID-django/README.md

 ### District Integration Dashboard

 The **District Integration Dashboard** is a comprehensive web application that provides an all-in-one platform for managing and visualizing district-level data in a seamless and intuitive interface.
-Built using the **MERN (MongoDB, Express, React, Node.js)** stack and powered by Python on the backend with **Django**, the dashboard is designed to serve administrative and government needs, offering a range of functionalities such as population management, scheme tracking, and city data aggregation.
+Built using the **React** and powered by Python on the backend with **Django**, the dashboard is designed to serve administrative and government needs, offering a range of functionalities such as population management, scheme tracking, and city data aggregation.
 The integration of both **frontend and backend technologies** ensures a smooth, secure, and responsive user experience.

 ### Key Features